-Induction furnace slag and mill scale are produced as co-products from the steel manufacturing processes.
-Impacts are allocated between the steel, the slag and the mill scale based on economic value.
-The revenue generated from both mill scale, and induction furnace slag are 0.27% and 0.13% respectively, and their total is less than 1% in relation to the product based on current market prices, these co-products are of definite value and are freely/readily traded in reality.
-For this reason, economic allocation has been applied to the processes where these co-products arise.
+Mill scale is produced as co-product from the rolling process.
+Impacts are allocated between the steel and the mill scale based on economic value.
+The revenue generated from mill scale is 0.15%, which is less than 1% in relation to the product based on current market prices, this co-product is of definite value and are freely/readily traded in reality.
+For this reason, economic allocation has been applied to the processes where this co-product arises.